ChidiebereNjoku/Email-Spam-Classifier/README.md

 The application allows users to:
 Input email text for classification.
-View the predicted classification (spam or not spam) The web application is accessible via Streamlit Share at the following URL: Email Spam Classifier Web App
+View the predicted classification (spam or not spam) The web application is accessible via Streamlit Share at the following URL:  https://email-spam-classifier-osoz.onrender.com

 ## Acknowledgments
 NLTK: For providing powerful tools for text preprocessing.